 - Access the best resources: Attend DEED webinars at no charge, from the convenience of your office.
 Enjoy special savings on publications, software, videos, and e-learning on reliability, safety, security, energy efficiency, lighting, environmental management, and more.

-- Obtain discounted resources: The APPA Store carries products developed through DEED that are sold to a wider audience.
+- Obtain discounted resources: The APPA Store carries products, such as those in this flyer, developed through DEED that are sold to a wider audience.
 DEED members receive complimentary or discounted pricing.